 Common Benefits of Toners

-Toners can be helpful additions to your routine — if chosen wisely and used correctly.
+Toners can be helpful additions to your routine, if chosen wisely and used correctly.
+When considering do you really need a toner, think about its ability to rebalance pH and prime your face for better serum absorption.
 Here are some of the real benefits they can provide:

-After cleansing, your skin’s pH level may shift slightly.
-Ideally, skin sits at a pH of around 4.5 to 5.5, which helps maintain a strong moisture barrier and healthy microbiome.
+After cleansing, your skin’s pH level may shift temporarily.
+Ideally, skin sits at a pH of around 4.5 to 5.5, which helps bring skin back to its comfort zone and support its natural balance.
 Even with gentle cleansers, some people find that using a toner helps quickly return the skin to its preferred state.

 Many toners now contain hydrating ingredients like hyaluronic acid, glycerin, aloe vera, and panthenol.
 These ingredients attract water to the skin and help lock in moisture, especially when applied before serums and creams.